github/docs/content/actions/sharing-automations/creating-actions/metadata-syntax-for-github-actions.md

 ### Example: Specifying inputs

-This example configures three inputs: `num-octocats` and `octocat-eye-color`.
+This example configures two inputs: `num-octocats` and `octocat-eye-color`.
 The `num-octocats` input is not required and will default to a value of `1`. `octocat-eye-color` is required and has no default value.

 Workflow files that use this action can use the `with` keyword to set an input value for `octocat-eye-color`.
 For more information about the `with` syntax, see "[AUTOTITLE](/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepswith)."